 Most of them have distinct personalities, the stronger reindeer pushing the younger ones out of the way.
 A few of us get gently butted by the frisky ones but most of them are extremely well-behaved and interested only in the food.
 Oh, and they don’t like posing for selfies.

 We spend about one and a half hours on this Cairngorm reindeer adventure, feeding them, petting them, photographing them, and simply enjoying being in their presence.
 Once the food in our hands and on the snow is all eaten, they seem to lose interest and wander off one by one.
 Soon the clicking fades into the distance, perhaps in search of some tasty lichens and mushrooms past the horizon.

 If you look for Dancer, Prancer, Rudolph, and Vixen, you will not find them in the Cairngorms.
 Instead, what you’ll find is a real-life Santa’s reindeer team with distinguished personalities and names like Byron, Svalbard, Elvis, Orkney, and Blyton.
 (Okay, sometimes they also have pretty appetizing names like Parmesan and Brie.)

 As you may have heard, the Cairngorm reindeer do work for a living.
 The adult males are trained to go out during the months of November and December on a nationwide tour increasing public awareness and raising funds for their own conservation.

 That beautiful Christmas postcard with Santa’s sleigh being pulled by reindeer truly comes alive on the streets of UK.
 The team also does promotional events and works in film studios.

 Adopt a Reindeer

-For just £39 (approximately $54 U.S.), you can help to support the conservation of these gorgeous animals plus get unlimited free admission for a year.
-More information at [email protected].
+For just £39 (approximately $54 U.S.), you can adopt a reindeer.
+Your donation helps to support the conservation of these gorgeous animals plus get unlimited free admission for a year.

 Cool Fact: Female reindeer grow antlers too, the only species of deer to do so.
 Way to go girls!